Skip to content

 Worked Example: Bypassing a 1.0 V FPGA Rail

-Let's walk through a real scenario.
-We need to keep ZPDN<6mΩZ_{\text{PDN}} < 6\,\text{m}\Omega up to 500 MHz.
+Let's walk through an actual design scenario.
+We need to keep ZPDN<6mΩZ_{\text{PDN}} < 6\,\text{m}\Omega all the way up to 500 MHz.
+This is a real requirement you'd see on a modern FPGA design.

 Step 1: Choose a capacitor.
-We select a 100 nF 0402 X7R MLCC with ESR = 20 mΩ and ESL = 0.5 nH.
-Step 2: Find the SRF.
+We'll start with a 100 nF 0402 X7R MLCC.
+From the datasheet, we find ESR = 20 mΩ and ESL = 0.5 nH.
+Pretty typical values for this package size.
+Step 2: Calculate the SRF.
+Plug the numbers into the formula:

 fSRF=12π0.5×109×100×109=12π5×101712π×2.236×108.5f_{\text{SRF}} = \frac{1}{2\pi\sqrt{0.5 \times 10^{-9} \times 100 \times 10^{-9}}} = \frac{1}{2\pi\sqrt{5 \times 10^{-17}}} \approx \frac{1}{2\pi \times 2.236 \times 10^{-8.5}}